Ocakmust/Productdesignquest/Question 5.md

 <ul>
 <li>On loading, the user table should fetch existing users.</li>
 <li>Clicking “New User” clears the form for new input.</li>
-<li>Selecting a user from the table populates the form for editing.</li>
+<li>Selecting a user from the table shows the form for editing.</li>
 </ul>